maruyamamasaya/Portfolio/README.en.md

 ## Images

 Binary files such as images are not included.
+Image assets are not managed on GitHub; upload them separately via FTP.
+Please refrain from creating files through automated uploads or generative AI.
 Place your own icons and backgrounds under `public/images/` and reference them via `/images/filename`.

 | Purpose         | File              | Aspect Ratio | Size      |
 | --------------- | ----------------- | ------------ | --------- |